"Movement

 Parkinson

-A slowly progressive loss of dopamine-promoting nerve cells, which can lead to movement disorders such as muscle rigidity (rigor), slow movements (bradykinesia or hypokinesia), muscle tremors and postural instability.
+A slowly progressive loss of dopamine-producing nerve cells, which can lead to movement disorders such as muscle rigidity (rigor), slowed movements (bradykinesia or hypokinesia), muscle tremors (tremor) and postural instability.

 stroke

-Sudden lack of blood supply to an area of the brain.
-With various symptoms, such as drooping corners of the mouth, speech and vision disorders, paralysis, usually one-sided numbness, dizziness and gait disturbances.
+Sudden insufficient blood supply to a region of the brain.
+This can cause various symptoms, such as drooping corners of the mouth, speech and vision problems, paralysis, usually one-sided numbness, dizziness, and gait disturbances.

-General term for certain diseases of the peripheral nervous system, ie a part of the nervous system is disturbed in its function.
-Pain or discomfort occurs in the feet, legs, hands or arms.
-The following diseases can be considered as triggers of polyneuropathy:
+Polyneuropathy is a general term for certain diseases of the peripheral nervous system, meaning that a part of the nervous system is impaired in its function.
+Pain or abnormal sensations occur in the feet, legs, hands, or arms.
+The following diseases can trigger polyneuropathy:

-Diabetes mellitus, kidney diseases, vascular diseases, alcoholism and poisoning.
+Diabetes mellitus, kidney diseases, vascular diseases, alcoholism and poisonings.

-A cerebral hemorrhage occurs when a blood vessel in the brain bursts.
+A brain hemorrhage occurs when a blood vessel in the brain ruptures.
 This bleeding can be intra- or extracerebral.
 One of the most common causes is high blood pressure (hypertension).
-Accidents involving head trauma, alcohol poisoning, obesity or the sac-like expansion of an artery (aneurysm) can also lead to a cerebral hemorrhage.
+Accidents involving head trauma, alcohol poisoning, obesity, or a sac-like dilation of an artery (aneurysm) can also lead to a brain hemorrhage.

-A brain injury caused by an accident or fall with the following symptoms: headache, dizziness, visual disturbances, memory lapses, nausea, vomiting, unconsciousness.
+A brain injury caused by an accident or fall with the following symptoms: headache, dizziness, visual disturbances, memory gaps, nausea, vomiting, loss of consciousness.

 Epilepsy

-The term is not a description of a disease, but rather the result of various brain diseases.
-The characteristic is the increased tendency to epileptic seizures.
-These are very different, some last only a few seconds and manifest themselves in slight muscle twitching or brief absences (absences).
-Others last 1 to 2 minutes.
-Other characteristics are loss of consciousness, cramps and
+The term does not describe a disease, but rather the consequence of various brain disorders.
+A characteristic feature is an increased susceptibility to epileptic seizures.
+These vary considerably; some last only a few seconds and manifest as slight muscle twitching or brief absences (absence seizures).
+Others last one to two minutes.
+Further characteristics include loss of consciousness, convulsions, and...

 uncontrollable twitching.